 An Bang is one of the few remaining stretches of beach that remains mostly unspoilt by development, offering clean blue sea, castaway restaurants and bohemian beach bars.
 It flaunts not only the most fabulous island and mountain views that you don’t even need to climb off your lounger to enjoy, but also some of the best seafood in Hoi An.
 And unlike many beach destinations there is something to do whatever the season, whether you prefer some self indulgent R&R or an action packed surfing safari, An Bang never shuts shop.

+Since coastal erosion has become a huge issue at Cua Dai Beach, An Bang now reigns as Hoi An’s main beach.
 This little slice of paradise is popular all year round with both locals and tourists alike.
 During the popular summer months the local Vietnamese crowd comes here mostly for sunrise swims and sunset family beach barbecues, meaning that during the day it stays quiet.

 The dry season falls between March and September, offering the best beach weather with temperatures soaring in to the 30s and beyond.
 If tanning and beach lounging are your thing, for the price of a bottle of water you can hire a sun lounger for the day.
 Beach activities on offer other than lolling around in the sea are a little thin on the ground, but if a game of pool or petanque float your boat then Banyan Bar is a good bet — they also hire out both body and paddle boards.
 If you are looking for company for your kids, Soul Kitchen is where the local expat children hang out after school and at weekends, providing fun play mates to give frazzled parents a breather from sandcastle-building duties and cries of “I’m bored”.